codewithgaji/SensAi/README.md

 - **Subscription Plans:** Personalized mood reports and professional guidance.
 - **Enterprise Integration:** Partnering with mental health organizations, therapists, and wellness apps.

-## 🚀 Scaling Up
-We can scale SensAi by:
-- Developing a mobile app for iOS and Android.
-- Integrating voice-based journaling with speech-to-text AI.
-- Enhancing sentiment analysis using deep learning.
-- Expanding language support for a global audience.
-- Adding social features where users can anonymously share and receive community-driven support.

 ## 🔥 Future Releases
 We plan to roll out new features, including: